Everything you need to be lead-safe!

 Step 2: Hire a Local Lead Inspector.

-The lead-safe ordinance is being phased-in over the next five years.
+The lead-safe ordinance is being phased-in over the next four years.
 Before your property’s deadline, you must have it inspected by a Local Lead Inspector and certified as lead-safe by applying to the Toledo-Lucas County Health Department.

 Local Lead Inspectors are licensed by the Ohio Department of Health as Clearance Technicians, Lead Inspectors, or Lead Risk Assessors, and they have registered to do this work with the Toledo-Lucas County Health Department.
 We provide an updated list of actively registered Local Lead Inspectors who wish to market their services to owners.